lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 ## Rationale

 The ERC725 general key value store allows for the ability to add any kind of information to the the account contract, which allows future use cases.
-The general execution allows full interactebility with any smart contract or address.
+The general executor allows full interactability with any smart contract or address.
 And the universal receiver allows the reaction to any future asset.

 ## Implementation